argonjs/docs/_tutorial/part1.md

 In addition to offering AR features (such as geolocation, video of the surrounding world, 3D graphics and image tracking), the Argon4 browser is a standard web browser (i.e., on iOS, it uses Apple's Webkit engine) and can therefore render just about any web content.
 You can take advantage of these capabilities in two ways:

 * First, argon uses (or creates) a special div with the id "argon" as its `view`.
 Anything you put in this div (or in divs nested inside this one) will be rendered on the screen in 2D, in front of the 3D AR content in the Argon view.
-The examples use [threejs.org](http://threejs.org); the `CSS3DArgonRenderer.js` creates a CSS 3D `perspective` element for HTML content, and uses `THREE.WebGLRender.js` to render in a WebGL `canvas` behind any other content in this div.
-The samples use a simple *heads-up display* "renderer" (`CSS3DArgonHUD.js`) that helps manage 2D content in both mono and stereo viewer modes.
+See [part 2](../part2) of the tutorial for an in-depth discussion on including HTML content in Argon applications.

 * Second, because Webkit is a full-featured HTML5 engine (used by Safari), Argon can render most web pages (e.g., including those without any AR features).
 Just type the url into the text box.